bparanj/crystal/security/kali/burp-suite.md

 This Ansible playbook is structured to:
 1. Ensure it runs with elevated privileges.
 2. Fetch necessary user information from AWS SSM.
-3. Install the `AutoEgressAssess` tool by including the `assessment_tool` role with specified parameters, ensuring the tool is installed correctly and with appropriate dependencies.
+3. Install the `AutoEgressAssess` tool by  the `assessment_tool` role with specified parameters, ensuring the tool is installed correctly and with appropriate dependencies.

 By following these steps, the playbook effectively sets up the required assessment tools for the VNC user in a secure and organized manner.